 Not all the tribesmen who challenged the sultan’s authority were nomads.
 As late as the first decades of the twentieth century, Fes was threatened by tribes of the Jbala and the Rif, and Marrakesh was virtually controlled by the Glaoui until Moroccan Independence in 1956.

 But the nomadic tribes posed a more serious threat.
 Mobile, they could strike quickly and in force.
 For the sultan, they proved to be a difficult moving target for a small standing army.

 In the Middle Atlas, large tribes such as the Beni Mguild and the Beni Mtir practiced a transhumance analogous to that of pastoralists of the mountainous regions of Europe and the Middle East.

-They wintered in the snow free lowlands, where seasonal rains produced fresh grass for their herds.
-In the summer, they took their flocks to the cedar forests of the high plateaus, where the air was cool, there were lakes for watering the flocks, and the green vegetation persisted into the late summer.
+They wintered in the snow-free lowlands, where seasonal rains produced fresh grass for their herds.
+In the summer, they took their flocks to the cedar forests of the high plateaus where the air was cool, where there were lakes for watering the flocks, and where the green vegetation persisted into the late summer.
 In some cases, they also descended into the Upper Moulouya basin, between the High and Middle Atlas mountain ranges.

 Upper Moulouya River basin, herdsman.

 On the southern border of the desert, Tourag nomads traditionally enslaved villages, and Saharan oases were often the virtual property of large nomadic tribes.